mongodb/specifications/source/transactions/tests/README.rst

 Changelog
 =========

+:2019-03-01: Add top-level ``runOn`` field to denote server version and/or
+             topology requirements requirements for the test file.
+Removes the ``topology`` top-level field, which is now expressed within ``runOn`` elements.
 :2019-02-28: ``useMultipleMongoses: true`` and non-targeted fail points are
              mutually exclusive.
 :2019-02-13: Modify test format for 4.2 sharded transactions, including